geoios/DRD-Algorithm/README.md

 ![LS solution of main parameter](https://latex.codecogs.com/svg.image?\hat{X}_o=({A^TP_{e_L}A})^{-1}A^TP_{e_L}L)

-where P is the weight matrix of the observationsï¼?
+where P is the weight matrix of the observations.?

 ![LS solution of main parameter](https://latex.codecogs.com/svg.image?Q_{\hat{X}_o}=(A^TA)^{-1})

 is the co-factor matrix of the main parameters.

-Model 2: Observational model augmented with one nuisance parameter Î” reads
+Model 2: Observational model augmented with one nuisance parameter ¦¤
 ====================
 ![model without nusaince parameter](https://latex.codecogs.com/svg.image?L\text{=}A{{X}_{2}}+Z\Delta+e_L)